ayatokura/ai-openscale/wos-insight-explain.md

   - Predicted outcome: The outcomes are set in the model.
   - How this prediction was determined: Displays the LIME explanation.
   - Confidence level: How confident, as a percentage, the {{site.data.keyword.aios_short}} service is about the analysis.
-  - Features influencing this prediction: For this transaction, each feature in the model has been assigned a percentage of relative weight indicating how strongly the feature has influenced the model’s predicted outcome.
-A negative relative weight percentage indicates the feature influenced the model towards a different predicted outcome.
+  - Features influencing this prediction: For this transaction, each feature in the model is assigned a percentage of relative weight that indicates how strongly the feature influences the model’s predicted outcome.
+A negative relative weight percentage indicates that the feature influenced the model towards a different predicted outcome.

 - The `Inspect` tab displays the following information as part of the contrastive explanation:

   - Feature: The feature from the model.
-If the model was created with additional meta fields that were not used in training, you have the option of viewing only those features by selecting the **Analyze controllable features only** option.
+If the model was created with meta fields that were not used in training, you have the option of viewing only those features by selecting the **Analyze controllable features only** option.
-  - Original value: The original value used in training the model.
+  - Original value: The original value that is used in training the model.
   - New value: You can enter a new value for one or more features to see how it might change the outcome.
   - Value for a different outcome: After you run an analysis, you can see what are the mostly likely settings to change the outcome.
-  - Importance: After you run an analsysis, you can see what the relative importance is for each changed feature value.
+  - Importance: After you run an analysis, you can see what the relative importance is for each changed feature value.

 <p>&nbsp;</p>